2020 Summer Olympics: Test events

 A total of 56 test events were scheduled to take place in the run-up to the 2020 Olympics and Paralympics.
 Two of the events were held in late 2018, but the main test event schedule commenced in June 2019 and was originally due to be completed in May 2020 prior to the start of the Olympics.
-Several of the events were incorporated into pre-existing championships, but some have been newly created specifically to serve as Olympic test events for the 2020 Summer Games.
+Several of the events were incorporated into pre-existing championships, but some had been newly created specifically to serve as Olympic test events for the 2020 Summer Games.

 In February 2019, it was announced that the test events would be branded under the banner "Ready, Steady, Tokyo".
-The Tokyo Organizing Committee is responsible for 22 of the test events, with the remaining events being arranged by national and international sports federations.
+The Tokyo Organizing Committee was responsible for 22 of the test events, with the remaining events being arranged by national and international sports federations.
 The first test event was World Sailing's World Cup Series, held at Enoshima in September 2018.
-The last scheduled event is the Tokyo Challenge Track Meet, which was originally due to take place at the Olympic Stadium on 6 May 2020.
+The last scheduled event was the Tokyo Challenge Track Meet, which was originally due to take place at the Olympic Stadium on May 6, 2020.

-All test events originally scheduled to take place from 12 March 2020 onwards were postponed due to COVID-19, with the test event calendar to be reviewed during the preparations for the rescheduled Games.
+All test events originally scheduled to take place from March 12, 2020 onwards were postponed due to COVID-19, with the test event calendar to be reviewed during the preparations for the rescheduled Games.
 (Note: The remainder of the Olympic test events resumed on 11 March 2021 and the last event took place on 5 May 2021.)